 And, research consistently shows that fallen trees in these storms is the second leading cause of death and serious injury to humans.
 The leading cause is storm surge leading to drowning.

-However, if you follow tropical systems closely, you’ve likely seen pictures of places along the coast where the eye made landfall and seen cases were some remained standing, and others fell.
+However, if you follow tropical systems closely, you’ve likely seen pictures of places along the coast where the eye made landfall and seen cases where some remained standing, and others fell.

 The reason for that is some of these structures have roots which go deep in to the ground and are resistant to soil erosion or deeply water saturated soil, and some have trunks or branches which are very flexible and can withstand lots of bending like you’d find in high winds.